Writing a Bar Appeal Letter

 Decisions

-- there is clear and persuasive evidence that a student could not have remained in good academic standing; and
+• there is a clear and persuasive evidence that the student has a viable plan for returning to good academic standing and

 Students will be notified about the final status of their appeal within approximately one week.
 Please email your College Advisors with any questions.